houen/www.houen.net/_pages/work-guide.md

 To put it more plainly:

-> A company must always ensure that developers use the same names and words to describe the business concepts as your developers.
+> A company must always ensure that developers use the same names and words to describe the business concepts as your business people.

 #### Why is it so important?
 One of my key takeaways from the amazing [DDD book](https://www.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) is that a Ubiquitous Language is one of the most important things to create and maintain in a software company.
 The reason for this is that without a Ubiquitous Language, developers and business people need to constantly mentally translate terms when communicating with each other.
 It makes it harder for each side to understand each other.
 It fosters silos between business and dev.